viamrobotics/docs/docs/components/base/agilex-limo.md

 Click on the **Components** subtab and navigate to the **Create component** menu.
 Enter a name for your base, select the type `base`, and select the `agilex-limo` model.

-Click **Create component** and then fill in the attributes for your model:
+Click **Create component**.

 ![An example configuration for a agilex-limo base in the Viam app Config Builder.](../img/agilex-limo-ui-config.png)

+Edit and fill in the attributes as applicable.

 {{% /tab %}}
 {{% tab name="JSON Template" %}}